bearbin/BlockLogger/docs/loggers.md

 This also returns nothing.
 It is called when the server is shutting down and you might use it for stuff like closing SQL connections and forcing log writes.

-WriteBlockLog(breakPlace, X, Y, Z, player, block)
+WriteBlockLog(breakPlace, X, Y, Z, player, block, meta)
 -------------------------------------------------

 This should write (or queue) a block log.